How to Preserve Bar Coasters | Another Coaster Friday

 I used my lighter to pop the bubbles in the resin.
 Be careful and move the lighter and flame around fast, so you don’t set the coasters on fire!!!

-Let them cure a minimum of 12 hours.
+Let them cure for a minimum of 12 hours.

 Use lighter to pop resin on cardboard coasters